The impact of price on take-up and use of preventive health products

 Demand is also sensitive to non-monetary costs; improving convenience to access preventive health products can increase take-up.
 Consumers not only face monetary costs when deciding whether to buy a product, but also non-monetary costs like the time it takes to visit the shop.
 Recent evidence suggests that reducing such time costs can increase take-up of subsidized products.
 Several studies demonstrate that improving reliability and convenience can improve adoption of free health care products and services such as iron-fortified flour ; HIV test results ; and child immunization .

 Recipients of subsidized health products are as likely to use them as those who pay full price.
 A review of five randomized evaluations examining the relationship between the price of preventive health products and usage found that for most products, usage is as high among beneficiaries of free distribution as among households who pay for the product.
-The graph below demonstrates that measured usage of various health products is often high and generally uncorrelated with actual price paid.
+The graphs below demonstrate that measured usage of various health products is often high and generally uncorrelated with actual price paid in the short and longer run.

-Note: this graph was calculated based on publicly available data from each study.
+Note: these graphs were calculated based on publicly available data from each study.
 Usage rates were calculated based on observed measures of use verified by independent observers or by self-reported usage if observed measures were unavailable.
 The transaction price is the price at which households purchased or received the product.
 The dollar price in the legend indicates the retail price of the product, and the information in parentheses indicate the place, year, and length of follow-up from the original intervention at which the usage rate was measured.

 For some products, many people have no interest in a product even when provided for free.
 In cases like this, imposing small non-monetary costs for obtaining the subsidized product rather than charging user fees can ensure that low-income households can still access the product, without wastage on those who are not interested.
 In Kenya, requiring households to redeem vouchers for free chlorine screened out 88 percent of households who would have accepted the product under free provision, but would not have used the chlorine to treat their water.
 Importantly, this voucher system did not decrease the number of households that actually used the chlorine .
 In China, requiring parents to redeem vouchers for free eyeglasses for their children screened out 12 percent of children who would not have used the free eyeglasses if they were directly distributed at school.
 The voucher system did not decrease the number of children that actually used the eyeglasses .
 Another study in Kenya found that community dispensers, through which households can obtain the needed amount of chlorine at the point of water collection, are a good way to increase usage without wasting subsidies on non-users .